bcarr-applogie/applogie-product/docs/glossary.md

 - **Definition**: An individual who has login credentials and uses the Applogie platform to manage, monitor, or administer subscriptions and related tasks.
 - **Relationships**:
   - Belongs to one **Customer**
-  - Can belong to one or more **Departments**
+  - Can be Enterprise-level or Department-level
-  - Can manage multiple **Subscriptions**
+  - Can manage multiple **Subscriptions** (based on scope)
-  - Can manage multiple **License Users**
+  - Can manage multiple **License Users** (based on scope)

+#### Enterprise-Level Roles
+Users with visibility and access across all departments:
-- **Types**:
+- **System Administrator**:
+  - Full system configuration access
-  - System Administrator: Manages all aspects of Applogie configuration
+  - Manages all departments and users
+  - Complete subscription oversight
+  - User and role management

+- **Enterprise Finance Manager**:
+  - Cross-department financial oversight
+  - Company-wide cost analysis
+  - Budget management across departments
+  - Enterprise-level reporting

+- **Enterprise Subscription Manager**:
+  - Cross-department subscription management
+  - License allocation across departments
+  - Vendor relationship management
+  - Enterprise-wide compliance monitoring

+#### Department-Level Roles
+Users with visibility and access limited to their assigned department(s):
+- **Department Manager**:
-  - Department Manager: Manages department-specific subscriptions and users
+  - Manages department subscriptions
+  - Oversees department license users
+  - Department-level reporting
+  - Budget tracking for department

-  - Finance Manager: Monitors and manages costs and billing
+- **Department Finance Analyst**:
+  - Department cost tracking
+  - Subscription usage analysis
+  - Department budget management
+  - Department-specific reporting

+- **Department Subscription Owner**:
-  - Subscription Owner: Manages specific subscription details
+  - Manages specific subscriptions
+  - License user assignment
+  - Usage monitoring
+  - Renewal management

+- **Department Read-Only User**:
-  - Read-only User: Views subscription and license information
+  - Views department subscriptions
+  - Access to department reports
+  - No modification privileges

 ### License User
 - **Definition**: An individual within the Customer organization who uses or is assigned to one or more software subscriptions, but may not necessarily have access to the Applogie platform.